mui/material-ui/docs/src/pages/components/hidden/hidden-fr.md

 # Hidden

-<p class="description">Changer rapidement et de manière réactive la valeur de visibilité des composants et bien plus encore grâce à nos utilitaires cachés.</p>
+<p class="description">Quickly and responsively toggle the visibility value of components and more with the hidden utilities.</p>

 Tous les éléments sont visibles à moins **qu'ils soient explicitement cachés**.
-Pour faciliter l'intégration avec [ les points d'arrêt responsive](/customization/breakpoints/) de Material-UI, ce composant peut être utilisé pour cacher n'importe quel contenu, ou vous pouvez l'utiliser en conjonction avec notre composant [`Grid`](/components/grid/).
+To ease integration with Material-UI's [responsive breakpoints](/customization/breakpoints/), this component can be used to hide any content, or you can use it in conjunction with the [`Grid`](/components/grid/) component.

 ## Comment ça marche